By Shelly Moore

 The air was thick and damp, which was typical for an Ohioan midsummer.
 We natives affectionately refer to it as “armpit” weather, which is a surprisingly adequate description.
 The sun felt like a warm blanket on my skin as I walked quickly over the hot asphalt of my driveway to the soft, tepid grass which felt heavenly under my bare feet.

-I removed the hundred foot, supposedly “unkinkable” garden hose from it’s holster one loop at a time, and turned the spigot on.
-My dog’s ears instantly pinned to the sides of his head and his tail tucked between his little white legs; he hated the hose about as much as children hate Brussels sprouts.
-I called over to him and calmly assured him it wasn’t bath time, and I continued to sing along with Freddie Mercury as I made my way over to my beloved garden.
+I removed the hundred foot long, supposedly “unkinkable” garden hose from it’s holster one loop at a time and turned the spigot on.
+My dog’s ears instantly pinned to the sides of his head and his tail tucked between his little white legs; he hated the hose about as much as children hate Brussels sprouts and dentists.
+I called over to him and calmly assured him it wasn’t bath time, and then continued to sing along with Freddie Mercury as I made my way over to my beloved garden.

 “Hey, neighbor!” he called over to me from across the fence and through the treeline.
-I could barely see him, but he, apparently, could see me so I waved in his general direction and thanked the gods for the sunglasses covering my eyes, hiding my confusion as I scanned for him.
+I couldn’t really see him, but he, apparently, could see me so I waved in his general direction and thanked the gods for the sunglasses covering my eyes, successfully hiding my confusion as I scanned for him.

 I resumed my watering, lovingly and delicately picking through my giant squash, romaine, and tomato leaves; feeling like a bit of a green garden goddess for having watched these beauties sprout from tiny seeds mere weeks ago.
 Nothing brought me joy the way gardening did; feeling the soil between your fingers and smelling the earth as you tend to its offspring is a bliss that cannot possibly be described sufficiently in words alone.

-“Lookin’ good,” a voice suddenly said from behind me.
-Startled, I spun to see my neighbor had made his way into my back yard and was now standing about five feet from me.
+“Lookin’ good,” a gruff voice suddenly said from behind me.
+Startled, I spun to see my neighbor had made his way into my back yard and was now standing five feet from me.

 “I have some tomatoes growing on my porch.
-You should come over and see them sometime,” he said; cigarette firmly gripped between his pursed lips.
+You should come over and see them sometime,” he said; eyes squinted and cigarette firmly gripped between his pursed lips.